Murano Crystal Neon Glass tree with printed artworks of sixties kitsch portraitson stove enamelled black background.

 Edition of 3 – 950mm x 500mm

-There is further mystery in the use of portraits of women by J H Lynch.
-Here was an artist that for many years left nothing but his paintings and his signature works which were sold worldwide in amounts of hundred thousands if not even millions but mystery surrounds him.
+There is further mystery in the use of portraits of women.
+J H Lynch was a mid mod artist who left nothing but his paintings and his signature works, prints of which were sold worldwide by the millions, but mystery surrounds him.
 Some of these paintings were also featured in Stanley Kubrick’s ‘Clockwork Orange’.
-Chris worked with Kubrick on several occasions noticeably working with the legendary director on the neons and their look in ‘Eyes Wide Shut’